-Each pin defaults to the PORT latch data after reset.
-Other functions are selected with the peripheral pin select logic.
+Each pin defaults to the PORT latch data after Reset.
+Other functions are selected with the Peripheral Pin Select (PPS) logic.
 See Section 12.0 "Peripheral Pin Select (PPS) Module" for more information.

-Analog input functions, such as ADC and comparator inputs are not shown in the peripheral pin select lists.
+Analog input functions, such as the ADC and comparator inputs, are not shown in the Peripheral Pin Select lists.
 These inputs are active when the I/O pin is set for Analog mode using the ANSELA register.
 Digital output functions may continue to control the pin when it is in Analog mode.